BIOL 1010 Introduction to Biology I 3 Credits

 Course Fee Required

-BIOL 1020 Plants, Society & Environment 3 Credits
+BIOL 1020 Plants, Society, and the Environment 3 Credits

 This course explores the basic structure and function of plants; how they reproduce; their evolution and adaptation to unique ecosystems; the process of domesticating plants; and the sociocultural, economic, scientific and medical impacts of domesticating plants.
 This course is designed for non-science majors.